elid0928/containers/pacloud/mysql/README.md

 ## Contributing

 We'd love for you to contribute to this container.
-You can request new features by creating an [issue](https://github.com/bitnami/containers/issues) or submitting a [pull request](https://github.com/bitnami/containers/pulls) with your contribution.
+You can request new features by creating an [issue](https://github.com/pacloud/containers/issues) or submitting a [pull request](https://github.com/pacloud/containers/pulls) with your contribution.

 ## Issues

-If you encountered a problem running this container, you can file an [issue](https://github.com/bitnami/containers/issues/new/choose).
+If you encountered a problem running this container, you can file an [issue](https://github.com/pacloud/containers/issues/new/choose).
 For us to provide better support, be sure to fill the issue template.

 ## License

-Copyright &copy; 2023 Bitnami
+Copyright &copy; 2023 Pacloud

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.